abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 —then we’ve said that the *only* things we care about are those two fields. `describe` is no longer asking for an `email` and `state` it doesn’t need!
 This means it doesn’t care how the caller hands it the data.
 Meanwhile, the caller can still hand it a `User`: it *knows* that that `describe` doesn’t rely on any of the other data from `User`.
 In both cases, you just get to think about less stuff!

-### Autotracking

-For our last case study, let’s look at the Glimmer autotracking system.
+<a name='autotracking'></a>For our last case study, let’s look at the Glimmer autotracking system.
 With autotracking, we use the `@tracked` decorator (or, occasionally, the primitives it’s built on) to wire up pieces of data in our system to the reactivity layer: primarily the template layer, but also other reactive functions in our system.
 Other than some tools for backwards compatibility with classic Ember, autotracking is the *only* way to introduce reactivity into the system.

 This is a significant difference from Ember classic as well as other observer-based systems.
 For today, I want to emphasize two differences in particular: